Nylon 6

 Nylon 6 or polycaprolactam is a polymer, in particular semicrystalline polyamide.
 Unlike most other nylons, nylon 6 is not a condensation polymer, but instead is formed by ring-opening polymerization; this makes it a special case in the comparison between condensation and addition polymers.
-Its competition with nylon 6,6 and the example it set have also shaped the economics of the synthetic fibre industry.
+Its competition with nylon 66 and the example it set have also shaped the economics of the synthetic fibre industry.
 It is sold under numerous trade names including Perlon (Germany), Dederon (former East Germany), Nylatron, Capron, Ultramid, Akulon, Kapron (former Soviet Union and satellite states), Rugopa (Turkey) and Durethan.

 History

 Polycaprolactam was developed by Paul Schlack at IG Farben in late 1930s (first synthesized in 1938) to reproduce the properties of Nylon 66 without violating the patent on its production.
 (Around the same time, Kohei Hoshino at Toray also succeeded in synthesizing nylon 6.)
 It was marketed as Perlon, and industrial production with a capacity of 3,500 tons per year was established in Nazi Germany in 1943, using phenol as a feedstock.
 At first, the polymer was used to produce coarse fiber for artificial bristle, then the fiber quality was improved, and Germans started making parachutes, cord for aircraft tires and towing cables for gliders.

-The Soviet Union began its development of an analog in the 1940s, and while basic scientific work was ongoing in 1942, the production only started in 1948 in Klin.
+The Soviet Union began its development of an analog in the 1940s, while negotiating with Germany on building an IG Farben plant in Ukraine, basic scientific work was ongoing in 1942.
+The production only started in 1948 in Klin, Moscow Oblast, after USSR obtained the 2000 volumes of IG Farben, and 10,000 volumes of AEG technical documentation, as a result of victory in World War II.